zhouych87/OrganicSolarCellModel/README.md

-# Please edit the 'in' file of each folder
+# Please edit the 'in' file in each folder
 'in' is the input parameter for the program.
 Please revise it according to your data.

 # Please let me know if there was any bug.
 Thank you!